-The largest sectors in Essex County in 2017 were Health Care and Social Assistance and Trade, Transportation and Utilities both with 16% of total jobs, followed by Professional and Business Services (14%), Leisure and Hospitality (10%), and Government (9.4%).
+The largest sectors in Essex County in 2019 were Health Care and Social Assistance and Trade, Transportation and Utilities with 15% and 17% of total jobs, followed by Professional and Business Services (14%), Leisure and Hospitality (10%), and Government (9.0%).
 These shares were largely similar to the state and national distribution of jobs.

 Essex County's trends were very similar to trends in the comparison counties.
 All the counties, for example, had losses in Manufacturing - jobs fell 39% in Westchester, NY, 37% in Middlesex, MA and 1% in Lake County, IL. - and gains in Financial Activities - up 68% in Westchester, 71% in Middlesex and 30% in Lake.